pagkly/Zed/Investopedia3/Extrinsic Value Definition.md

 ## Basics of Extrinsic Value

 Extrinsic value, and intrinsic value, comprise the cost or premium of an option.
-Intrinsic value is the difference between the underlying security's price and the option's [strike price](https://www.investopedia.com/terms/s/strikeprice.asp) when the option is [in the money](https://www.investopedia.com/terms/i/inthemoney.asp).
+Intrinsic value is the difference between the underlying security's price and the option's [[strike price]](https://www.investopedia.com/terms/s/strikeprice.asp) when the option is [[in the money]](https://www.investopedia.com/terms/i/inthemoney.asp).

 For example, if a call option has a strike price of $20, and the underlying stock is trading at $22, that option has $2 of intrinsic value.
 The actual option may trade at $2.50, so the extra $0.50 is extrinsic value.

 If a call option has value when the underlying security's price is trading below the strike price, the option's premium only stems from extrinsic value.
-Conversely, if a [put option](https://www.investopedia.com/terms/p/putoption.asp) has value when the underlying security's price is trading above the strike price, the option's premium is only comprised of its extrinsic value.
+Conversely, if a [[put option]](https://www.investopedia.com/terms/p/putoption.asp) has value when the underlying security's price is trading above the strike price, the option's premium is only comprised of its extrinsic value.

 ## Factors Affecting Extrinsic Value

 Extrinsic value is also known as "time value" because the time left until the option contract expires is one of the primary factors affecting the option premium.
 Under normal circumstances, a contract loses value as it approaches its expiration date because there is less time for the underlying security to move favorably.
-For example, an option with one month to expiration that is [out of the money](https://www.investopedia.com/terms/o/outofthemoney.asp) will have more extrinsic value than that of an out of the money option with one week to expiration.
+For example, an option with one month to expiration that is [[out of the money]](https://www.investopedia.com/terms/o/outofthemoney.asp) will have more extrinsic value than that of an out of the money option with one week to expiration.

-Another factor that affects extrinsic value is [implied volatility](https://www.investopedia.com/terms/i/iv.asp).
+Another factor that affects extrinsic value is [[implied volatility]](https://www.investopedia.com/terms/i/iv.asp).
 Implied volatility measures the amount an underlying asset may move over a specified period.
 If the implied volatility increases, the extrinsic value will increase.
 For example, if an investor purchases a call option with an annualized implied volatility of 20% and the implied volatility increases to 30% the following day, the extrinsic value would increase.

 Image by Sabrina Jiang © Investopedia 2020

 ## Extrinsic Value Example

 Assume a trader buys a put option on XYZ stock.
 The stock is trading at $50, and the trader buys a put option with a strike price of $45 for $3.
-It [expires](https://www.investopedia.com/terms/e/expirationdate.asp) in five months.
+It [[expires]](https://www.investopedia.com/terms/e/expirationdate.asp) in five months.

 At the time of purchase, that option has no intrinsic value because the stock price is above the strike price of the put option.
 Assuming implied volatility and the price of the stock stay the same, as the expiration date approaches the option premium will move toward $0.